 Pongrsi Thai Restaurant, 106 Bayard Street

-After walking around on the New York food tour for about an hour and half, we had a sit-down light lunch at the oldest family-run Thai restaurant in the city.
+After walking around on the tour for about an hour and half, we had a sit-down light lunch at the oldest family-run Thai restaurant in the city.
 The lunch featured a pra raam chicken with peanut sauce, plus warm tea to warm us up on a cold day.

 Tasty Dumpling, 54 Mulberry Street

 The name of this restaurant, Tasty Dumpling, reminds me of Samuel L. Jackson saying “tasty burger” in Pulp Fiction.
 But these are some really tasty dumplings.
 On a Sunday, this place was packed with locals loading up on the little purses.
 It was so full that it was tough to maneuver around in the small space.

 However, in the back of the restaurant, I noticed a lady making and folding the dumplings.
 I was impressed with her efficiency as she cranked out one dumping every two seconds.
 It was a sight to see!
 (And yes, the dumplings are excellent!)